AleksSv/WhoIsExploration/README.md

 So who were those IPs?
 ===================
-A question remains of who exactly were those IPs located, where can spammers live to bother us without fear?
+A question remains of where exactly those IPs were located, where can spammers live to bother us without fear?

 There is a website http://ip-api.com/ which is a free and open geolocator API, with this we can learn more about the IPs that spammed me.